mastercomfig/hud-db/README.md

 ### HUD Pages

 This is Markdown displayed in the description box of your HUD page.
+Similarly to the other files, you use your HUD ID as the name for your `.md` file.

 To replicate a classic layout like the one on `huds.tf`:

+`myhud.md`

 ```md
 # Description